Somatic Therapies for Trauma Recovery

 Transforming Touch® can be particularly helpful for working with the effects of early trauma ... pre-birth trauma, birth trauma, and trauma that happened in childhood when the nervous system and brain were developing (also called "developmental trauma").

 Untreated early trauma, and associated nervous system and behavior adaptations, can lead to not only to chronic health problems but to problematic behavior compensations, addiction, compulsions.
 Historically viewed by the culture asa character weakness or defect, these compensations are natural normal and they are treatable.
-Much of this work has been pioneered by Dr. Terrell and Dr. Kathy Kain.

 Transforming Touch® uses touch to work directly with areas of the body affected by nervous system dysregulation (kidney/adrenals, brain stem, limbic system).
 Transforming Touch can be particularly helpful for anxiety, panic attacks, incontinence, gut disturbance, sleep disturbance, and many other kinds of nervous system dysregulation arising from early trauma.